 The shoe and apparel war between adidas, Nike, and Under Armour never ends.
-The Miami Hurricanes parted ways with Nike, their official outfitter for 27 years, for a 12-year deal with adidas.
-A few months before, the three stripes inked Arizona State to an eight year, $33 million contract.
-Wisconsin, who’s sponsored by adidas, is reportedly parting ways with them and signing with Under Armour in the coming weeks.
-In April of last year, Louisville announced that they signed a 5-year, $39 million extension with adidas.
-With that said, it’s time to look at from the various companies that outfit the nation’s college football teams.
-Nike has long dominated the college athletic apparel/uniform market, but adidas, who has outfitted Louisville since 1998, has several big-time schools on their roster.
+UCLA, who had been with adidas since 1999, left for Under Armour with an eye popping 15-year $250M+ deal.
+Wisconsin, who had been sponsored by adidas as well, parted ways with them and signed with Under Armour for the next 10 years.
+In April of 2014, Louisville announced that they signed a 5-year, $39 million extension with adidas.
+With that said, it’s time to look at from the various companies that outfit the nation’s Power 5 teams.
+Nike has long dominated the college athletic apparel/uniform market. adidas, who has outfitted Louisville since 1998, has lost several big-time schools on their roster.
 In just the last three years, the three stripes have lost Notre Dame, Michigan, UCLA, Tennessee, and Wisconsin.
-Another outfitter, Under Armour, is trying to carve out some room on the collegiate scene too, surpassing adidas with 11 Power 5 conference schools wearing their brand.
-Here is a breakdown of the power conferences – and Notre Dame – in regards of who makes their uniforms, beginning in the 2015-16 season.
+Another outfitter, Under Armour, is carving out some room on the collegiate scene too, surpassing adidas with 11 Power 5 conference schools wearing their brand.
+Here is a breakdown of the power conferences – and Notre Dame – in regards of who makes their uniforms, beginning in the 2016-17 season.
 NOTE: Those schools not mentioned are Nike.

 ACC: Boston College-Under Armour (UA), Georgia Tech-Russell Athletic, Louisville-adidas, Miami – adidas, NC State-adidas

 Big 12: Kansas-adidas, Texas Tech-UA